euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 Works for object storage.
 It relates group of bytes with an unique key for addressing it.

-**Overview**
-- Buckets.
+- Comprised by buckets.
 Unstructured data and files.
+	- Created and configured by the user
+	- Objects are immutable.
+You don't edit them just create new versions.
+	- May contain
 		- Files
 		- Folders
 		- Objects
+- Is not a filesystem.
 - High performance, internet-scale
 - Objects stored with high durability and high availability
 - Simple administration